MinchinWeb/.github/.github/CODE_OF_CONDUCT.md

 No one is required to follow The Rule, to know The Rule, or even to think that The Rule is a good idea.
 The Founder of this project believes that anyone who follows The Rule will live a happier and more productive life, but individuals are free to dispute or ignore that advice if they wish.

-The founder of this project and all current developers have pledged to follow the spirit of The Rule to the best of their ability.
+The Founder of this project and all current developers have pledged to follow the spirit of The Rule to the best of their ability.
 They view The Rule as their promise to all project users of how the developers are expected to behave.
 This is a one-way promise, or covenant.
 In other words, the developers are saying: "We will treat you this way regardless of how you treat us."

 ## The Rule